d3fc/d3fc/packages/d3fc-extent/README.md

 If *values* is specified, sets the array of additional values to include within the calculated extent to the specified array and returns this extent instance.
 If *values* is not specified, returns the current array of included values, which defaults `[]`.

-include is applied after padding pad is always an array symmetrical PERCENTAGE padding is no longer divided in two fields is renamed accessors and no longer supports field name strings (instead use arrow functions e.g. d => d.foo)